Skip to main content

-On 14 April, 1912, the spectacular Titanic – at the time, the most luxurious ocean liner ever built – collided with an iceberg during her maiden voyage
+On 14 April, 1912, the spectacular Titanic – at the time, the most luxurious ocean liner ever built – collided with an iceberg during her maiden voyage.

 She went down in the freezing waters of the North Atlantic, 375 miles from Newfoundland, in just two hours and 40 minutes.
+The ship carried 2,224 passengers and crew, however there were 20 lifeboats on board, which would have held a capacity of 1,178 people.
+Due in part to this catastrophic miscalculation 1,514 souls perished that night.

 It was a human disaster on a colossal scale, but it’s also a story with strong links to the history of Lloyd’s, where the ship was insured for over £1m.